There are many new and innovative ideas for business that advertising agencies will take advantage of in the new year.

 My bank reminds me of the value of this old-fashioned approach every time I visit.
 I’m greeted warmly once at the door (often opened for me) and again when I walk into the lobby.
 One of the staff will ask me if I want coffee, and then take me to the Keurig machine to make sure I pick a great blend.

-My local restaurant took the time from the very beginning to learn the names of me and my wife, while gradually remembering our favorite drinks and entrees.
-The servers—even the managers—greet us cheerfully every time we visit.
+My local restaurant took the time from the very beginning to learn my name and my wife’s name, while gradually remembering our favorite drinks and entrees.
+The servers — even the managers — greet us cheerfully every time we visit.
 Needless to say, we’ve developed a strong loyalty to this restaurant.

-I imagine you have begun to think back upon some prime examples of being shown this same amount of care.
+I imagine you’ve begun to think back upon some prime examples of being shown this same amount of care.
 You know that something special is happening when it occurs.

 Remember, this is not just applicable with prospective customers, and clients, but your existing client base as well.
 Just because they’re with you now doesn’t mean they always will be if they felt they’d be treated better somewhere else.
 There are plenty of competitors out there for your customers, and it is likely that someone is embracing this old-fashioned philosophy that would just “love” to have that customer and revenue.

-There’s absolutely nothing wrong with embracing and investing in the new technology.
-Just don’t let that make you lose sight of old-fashioned tried and tested success tactics like interpersonal technology.
+There’s absolutely nothing wrong with embracing and investing in new technology.
+Just don’t let that make you lose sight of old-fashioned tried-and-tested success tactics like interpersonal technology.

 What are some examples you have of being truly taken care of by a company?
 What do you do to show your clients you’re invested in their success?